Eein/blisterv2-padtest/README.md

 Right -> Right
 ```

+### PS# Controller plugged into USB port
+Controller does not activate/work - looks for bluetooth

 ### PS4 Controller plugged into USB port
-Controller does not register as analog
+Perfect Mapping - Controller does not register as analog

 ```
 X -> X